-On January 30th, 2020, the World Health Organization (WHO) declared the global 2019 coronavirus disease outbreak (COVID-19) a public health emergency (1).
-The Spanish Government declared a lockdown on March 14th as a result of the pandemic that lasted almost two months (2).
-As a result, the Spanish population was placed in social isolation with permission to leave the house limited to buying food or medicine.
-These measures greatly disrupted people's lives and had implications on health and wellbeing in the general population (3).
+On January 30, 2020, World Health Organization declared the global 2019 COronaVirus Disease outbreak (COVID-19) a public health emergency.(1) The Spanish Government decreed a lockdown on March 14 as a result of the pandemic that lasted almost two months.(2) As a result, the Spanish population was placed in social isolation with permission to leave the house limited to buying food or medicine.
+These measures greatly disrupted people's lives and had implications for health and wellbeing in the general population.(3)

-Previous studies on subjects who had been quarantined for acute infectious diseases, like severe acute respiratory syndrome (SARS) or Middle East respiratory syndrome (MERS), reported a high prevalence of symptoms of psychological distress (4,5).
-These included anxiety, depression, insomnia and fear of getting sick or dying.
+Previous studies on subjects who had been quarantined for acute infectious diseases, like SARS or MERS, reported a high prevalence of symptoms of psychological distress.(4, 5) These included anxiety, depression, insomnia, and fear of getting sick or dying.
 Fear is an adaptive defense mechanism that is fundamental for survival and involves several biological processes of preparation for a response to potentially threatening events.
 However, when it is disproportionate, as in a pandemic, it becomes harmful.
-Thus, it has been associated with increasing degrees of anxiety, stress and insomnia in healthy individuals and with more intense symptoms in those with pre-existing psychiatric disorders (6).
+Thus, it has been associated with increasing degrees of anxiety, stress and insomnia in healthy individuals and with more intense symptoms in those with pre-existing psychiatric disorders.(6)

-There are indications of increased levels of post-traumatic stress disorder and depression following SARS-CoV-2 infection (7).
-Quarantine and the isolation associated with the pandemic are additional risk factors for psychological impact.
-Other reported consequences of quarantine stress are the onset and continuation of tobacco consumption and alcohol abuse (8) and a change in lifestyle and eating habits leading to an unhealthy diet (6,7).
-All of them carry an increased risk of obesity, diabetes and cardiovascular disease (CVD).
+There are indications of increased levels of post-traumatic stress disorder and depression following SARS-CoV-2 infection.(7) Quarantine and the isolation associated with the pandemic are additional risk factors for psychological impact.
+Other reported consequences of quarantine stress are the onset and continuation of tobacco consumption and alcohol abuse,(8) and a change in lifestyle and eating habits leading to unhealthy diet.(6, 7) All of them carry an increased risk of obesity, diabetes and cardiovascular disease (CVD).

-However, little is known about the long-term impact of the COVID-19 lockdown on the global health (physical and mental) of liver transplant (LT) patients.
+However, little is known about the long-term impact of COVID-19 lockdown on the global health (physical and mental) of liver transplant (LT) patients.
 The disruption of routine medical care is especially problematic for patients with chronic conditions that require regular follow-up such as LT recipients.
-They require continuous medical surveillance due to polypharmacy, comorbidities and the risk of allograft rejection.
-Therefore, the aim of the present study was to evaluate the impact of the COVID-19 lockdown in Spain on the overall health of LT recipients.
+They require continuous medical surveillance due to polypharmacy, comorbidities, and the risk of allograft rejection.
+Therefore, the aim of the present study was to evaluate the impact of COVID-19 lockdown in Spain on the overall health of LT recipients.